Presumably built in the 14th century

 on the road.
 Commonly known as

 The house, also referred to as Wirtz'sches house, is one of the oldest houses in the city.
 It is one of the 6 private houses that survived the devastating city fires of 1689 and 1691.
-The house was inhabited by officials of the city, the archbishop and also the emperor in Vienna from the middle of the 16th century until the middle of the 18th century.
+The house was inhabited by officials of the city, of the archbishop and also of the emperor in Vienna from the middle of the 16th century until the middle of the 18th century.
 The prestige these families enjoyed in the city was confirmed by the house names.
 In the 19th century, craftsmen used to live in the house.
 Based on narratives, journeymen on the tramp were offered accommodation there.
 Another house name "Alte Herberge” (Old Hostel) is a reminder of this time.